commit-live-students/feature_engineering_project/README.md

 ## Feature_Engineering
 Welcome to the Feature Engineering project.
-In this project, we will do hands-on method to set our expertise in whatever we have learned so far in feature engineering course.
+In this project, we will strengthen whatever we have learned so far in feature engineering course.

 **In all above procedures we have used cleaned data or Pre-processed data.**

-**Real-life data contains missing values, have ouliers, and less optimized.**
+**Real-life data contains missing values, ouliers, and is less optimized.**

-What we have learned in class so far is listed below:
+What we have learned in class so far:
 * `Missing Value` - finding out the missing value from the dataset and Imputation of missing value
-* `Outlier` - Outlier detection and methods to deal with outlier detection
+* `Outlier` - Outlier detection and methods to deal with outliers
 * `Skewness` - Skewness treatment using transformation methods
 * `Encoding` - Encoding of categorical data.

 ## Dataset
-In this assignment you will be having dataset which we have seen from last couple of sessions i.e. `IOWA dataset(NY Housing data)`.
+In this assignment you're going to be dealing with a familiar data set i.e. `NY Housing data`.

 As we all know that this dataset contains 81 variables related to houses listed in NY and their `SalePrice`.
-You will be given subset of this dataset to perform the few task and raw(original) dataset for few task.
+You will be given a subset of this dataset to perform few tasks and the whole (original) dataset for other tasks.
-This will give you an idea about how techniques are related or can affect other techniques.
+This will give you an idea about how techniques are related.

 ## Why this assignment?

-* This assignment will help you to get familiar with primary and important steps of Pre-Processing and cleaning of dataset.
+* This assignment will help you to get familiar with primary and important steps of Pre-Processing and cleaning a dataset.
-* We will learn why use specific techniques over other technique.
+* We will learn why use specific techniques over other techniques.
-* For this assignment you will be given following python packages for use in creating functions:
+* For this assignment you will be given following python packages:
     - Pandas
     - Numpy
     - sklearn